PaddlePaddle/Anakin/README.md

       reducing the overall memory overhead.

       - Assembly level optimization.
 Saber is Anakin's underlying DNN library, which is deeply optimized at assembly level.
-Under the CNN network, Anakin's performance is better than TensorRT, NCNN and Tensorflow-lite;
+Performance comparison between Anakin, TensorRT, NCNN, Tensorflow-lite, please refer to the [Benchmark Readme]()

 ## Installation